adamw/website/content/blog/2014-09-17-introducing-supler-a-functional-reactive-form-library.md

     });</p></div>
     ";}
 categories:
-  - Blogroll
-  - Framework
-  - Library
-  - Macros
-  - Scala
+  - metaprogramming
-  - Supler
+  - scala
-  - Uncategorized
+  - web

 ---
 Let&#8217;s face it.
 Creating websites with complex forms is a pain.
 Writing the HTML in the frontend, the supporting javascript, defining mappings in the backed, server-side validation, and &#8211; let&#8217;s not forget, it&#8217;s 2014 &#8211; corresponding client-side validation, cause a lot of duplication of code and effort, and result in frustration.